 Many agencies shy away from diving head first into the world of VMS for fear of cost and time inefficiencies.
 Those fears, however, shouldn’t hold you back.
 With the right technology, you can automate your VMS business to eliminate all of the manual tasks that might otherwise burden your recruiters and slow down your processes.

 Bullhorn VMS Sync, a VMS automation tool, automatically imports jobs from the VMS into the ATS in real-time, and then automatically assigns those jobs to the correct recruiters.
 By automating the process, recruiters are then free to do more valuable, revenue-generating activities, you won’t ever have to worry about missing a job, and you can deliver an exceptional candidate experience by always getting access to the most desirable jobs the instant they become available.

 Including VMS automation in your VMS strategy empowers you to:

-- Gain a competitive edge over firms that still manually manage VMS jobs
+- Gain a competitive edge over agencies that still manually manage VMS jobs

 - Increase submittal volumes, placement volumes, and fill-rates